WORK ORDER TERMS AND CONDITIONS

 ||$15 per photo, $120 for 10+ photos or $240 for their full digital gallery of 40+ lightly edited photos

-Total amount to be paid to Photographer under the contract: The greater of either the minimum per shooting hour or 60% of proceeds that Shoott receives net of marketing and payment processing fees* and, if applicable, any service delivery penalties as outlined in the Photographer Portal.
+Total amount to be paid to photographer: The greater of either $100 per shooting hour or Shoott’s Commission Rate of 60% of proceeds that Shoott receives net of marketing and payment processing fees* and, if applicable, any service delivery penalties as outlined in the Photographer Portal**.

 * Proceeds that Shoott receives accounts for expenses from promotional codes/discounts and advertising specials.

 ** Commission Rate will only apply to eligible galleries i.e. those delivered by 8pm EST on the fifth business day following the session.
 Galleries delivered after this timeframe will only earn the minimum guarantee.
 Repeated late delivery on galleries may result in termination.

 All of the Work Order Terms and Conditions are incorporated by reference into this Work Order and made a part of it.